 The aftermath of his arrest

-Qisheng was supposed to be the good guy and report any lapses discovered about the system, but he took advantage of it.
+Qishen was supposed to be the good guy and report any lapses discovered about the system, but he took advantage and exploited his discovery.
 He is now looking at 10 and a half jail sentence after losing his court appeal.

 For questions or suggestions, we are a click away.